 The Kahurangi National Park has many inaccessible areas that the Group has been unable to ground-truth.
-It accepted, on balance, and especially on the basis of the extensive reports upon which the establishment of the National Park was based, that there was a weight of evidence in favour of an outstanding natural landscape categorisation.
+It accepted, on balance, and especially on the basis of the extensive reports upon which the establishment of the National Park was based, that there was a weight of evidence in favour of an outstanding natural landscape designation.
 The decision was not taken without being carefully weighed.

-Most of the National Park has been included on the basis that evaluating 'scenic quality' is part of the DOC assessment process for National Park status.
-The northern part of the Heaphy Track traverses the top end of the Gouland Downs and is of significance to Iwi.
+Most of the National Park has been included on the basis that evaluating 'scenic quality' is part of the DOC assessment process for National Park status4.
+The northern part of the Heaphy Track traverses the top end of the Gouland Downs and is of significance to lwi.
 This feature is one of three overlay sites in the Treaty settlement deeds, meaning that DOC must apply principles of kahukiwi, parirau whakaruru and te korowai mana in managing it.
 Landscape advice included 'visual integrity'.
 From the Aorere Valley there is a significant vista above the massive stretch of peneplain that leads up to Mount Olympus, and to the west the striking face of the Wakamaramas and the Haidinger Bluffs are in view.
 'The higher your eye goes the more spectacular the landscape', read the advice.

-The Group deliberated at length on boundaries to delineate the edge of this ONL in Upper Takaka.
+The Group deliberated at length on boundaries to delineate the edge of this ONL in Upper Tākaka.
 A line was agreed skirting the lower level of Hailes Knob and continuing around the upper reaches on the western side.
+This line forms the boundary between the Abel Tasman ONL and the Parapara-Kahurangi Ranges ONL.
 The description and map in the next section indicate the agreed boundary.

-The Group deliberated with regard to the landscape status of the Sams Creek area, which heads inland from the western side of Upper Takaka and is not included in the abutting Kahurangi National Park.
-The area is subject to prospecting mining exploration permits.
-The Group had conflicting views on the landscape status of the area, and it remains unconfirmed.
+The Group deliberated at length with regard to the landscape status of the stewardship land around the Sams Creek area, which heads inland from the western side of Upper Tākaka and is not included in the abutting Kahurangi National Park.
+The Group had differences of views on the landscape status of the area, and it did not reach consensus on this.